-With this post, I set out to gather a bunch of really valuable information from some of the top online guitar lessons providers out there today.
-The information that everyone came back with top-notch.
-If you’re serious about learning guitar chords (whether you’re a beginner or advanced player) the suggestions provided in the post deserve an in-depth read through.
+With this post, I set out to gather a bunch of really valuable information from some of the top online guitar lesson providers out there today.
+The information that everyone came back with was top-notch.
+If you’re serious about learning guitar chords (whether you’re a beginner or an advanced player) the suggestions provided in the post deserve an in-depth read.

 Although all answers differed, many touched on a major beginner’s mistake when learning guitar chords.
 That was:

 Be conscious of where your thumb is located when first learning chords.